-- NOVOMATIC AG has been and will continue to be transparent and cooperative in regards to the clarification of the situation together with the investigative authorities. - The accusations made within the anonymous complaint have been expressly and justifiably rejected by all affected persons, including NOVOMATIC AG. - Please note that the appointment of gaming licenses or agreements in Austria is possible only within a legal framework, and within said framework only as part of an international, transparent, and public tender or search for interested parties. - Every license/agreement granted by the authorities in this segment is therefore subject to a special appeals process open to any unsuccessful party, which includes an inspection of the relevant records.
+- situation together with the investigative authorities. - persons, including NOVOMATIC AG. - and within said framework only as part of an international, transparent, and public tender or search for interested parties. - Every license/agreement granted by the authorities in this segment is therefore subject to a special appeals process open to any unsuccessful party, which includes an inspection of the relevant records.
 This ensures that all legal protections are maintained and that any partisan appointment is impossible. - All licenses/agreements obtained by the company in the past, in particular those for operating state-licensed facilities with gaming terminals in Austria, have been obtained solely thanks to the many years of experience and expertise the company can demonstrate within this segment, and because the company put forward bids containing the best, officially recognized player protection and additional concepts, and were obtained only after a relevant follow-up inspection by the courts.